Gandhi Mandela Awards

-The award is given annually, and the nominations are invited from the Head of the States that includes President, Vice president, Prime Minister of Asian & African Countries or a leading International figure.
+The award is conferred annually, and the nominations are invited from the Head of the States including President, Vice president, Prime Minister or any leading public figure from various countries all over the world.

-The Mahatma Gandhi and Nelson Mandela were the 20th century’s exemplary anti-racism and anti-colonialism leader.
-Both are known as father figures in their respective nations, both helped shaped their democracies.
+The Mahatma Gandhi and Nelson Mandela are the great world leaders known for their ideals & principles of peace, non - violence, unity & freedom.
+Both are known as father figures in their respective nations and helped shape their democracies.
 The Gandhi Mandela Award for Excellence Commemorates the Legacy of the two great men.

+Gandhi Mandela Award consists of a Gold Medal & Certificate which is made by Indian Government Mint, Kolkata and contains 85.75 grams of Gold.